LweeS-GGHoWInN/Zero_to_Billions_CodeNection/README.md

 ### 5.4 Build Plan & Scope

-The earlier pre-prototype focused on a smaller MVP of Daily Check-In, Task Input, Workload Analysis, Risk Detection, Smart Rebalance and Before/After comparison.
+The earlier pre-prototype focused on a smaller MVP of Daily Check-In, Task Input, Internal Workload Analysis， Risk Detection, Smart Rebalance and Before/After comparison.
 After later mentor feedback and UI iteration, the final prototype keeps that core but adds **Quick Reset, Lumi Session and LoadShield** because these features make the idea more complete and more different from a normal productivity app.

 For the building phase, we plan to build the following demo-ready scope: